-We are highly qualified and experienced teachers and educational practitioners who work with schools to support children and young people (aged 4-16) when learning progress, social, emotional or mental health are causing concern.
+We are specialist, qualified and experienced teachers and educational practitioners who work with schools to support children and young people (aged 4-16) when learning progress, social, emotional or mental health are causing concern.
 We work with every school in the borough.

 What we do

-- Referrals to us are via the school.
+- Referrals to us are via the school

 We have produced a number of checklists and resources that draw upon wider research and knowledge to help schools and other settings support pupils with SEND.

 Quality first teaching